Sydney’s Backyard Ultra

 My final breaking point was signalled a few laps before it finally came.
 Ultimately, I didn’t finish limping to a finish line, instead it finished when I didn’t leave my tent and couldn’t cross the start line for just one more yard.
 The final breaking point was in fact a comfy-looking swag and an inviting curry and beer.

-However, T1D can deliver another kind of bad.
-And, people living with diabetes will recognise this immediately:
+Breaking points aside, running with T1D can deliver another kind of bad that people who live with diabetes will recognise immediately:

-Managing T1D across 20 hours of running through the night involves multiple blood glucose checking, insulin delivery, constant carbohydrate intake, and note taking of the countless energy drinks and snacks consumed.
+Managing diabetes across 20 hours of running involves consistent blood glucose checking, careful insulin delivery, constant carb intake, and note taking to record the countless energy drinks and snacks consumed.

-After midnight, 100km deep into a race with no finish line, with a tired brain and no tech or data, it was a different challenge entirely.
+After midnight, 100km deep into a race with no finish line, with a tired brain and no tech or data, it became a new challenge entirely.

-I’d deployed Plan B: the switch to finger prick glucose tests and insulin injections was working.
-However, I’d lost confidence and wasn’t processing how much insulin I had on board.
-When my CGM sensor also failed it really did feel like bad luck.
+I’d already deployed Plan B successfully: the switch to finger prick glucose tests and insulin injections was working.
+However, I’d lost confidence because my insulin pump was no longer processing how much insulin I had on board.
+So, when my CGM sensor also failed it felt like rotten luck.

-This ‘energy in, energy out’ calculation is easier to calibrate when the tech is working, and my T1D plan had stood up really well for 12-14 hours.
+My T1D needs are easier to calibrate when the tech is working, and over the first half of the race my diabetes plan had stood up well.
 But it wasn't foolproof.

 My tank had slowly emptied.